infinitespace-studios/XamarinLegacyDynamicAssetsExample/README.md

 3. InstallTime/InstallTimeExample.
 This is the main Xamarin.Android application for the InstallTime Example.
 4. InstallTime/AssetsFeature.
 This is the project for the Asset only dynamic feature.
-5. PlayCoreHelperbinding.
-This is a binding for a custom wrapper around the SplitInstallManager from Google.Play.Core.
-It is required due to some incompatibilities in the google API (It uses generics).

 There is a `global.json` file which pulls in the `Microsoft.Build.NoTargets` SDK which we use for the "Feature" projects.
 This is so they do not produce an assembly.